foggerty/thebook/Chapters/NotesAndReferences.md

 1459 “illet ve-‘uyiid which Hein, from his translation ‘faults’, cvidently regards as synonymous (dsf, XV, p.
 237).

 .
 Aa.
 B: iarbid; b!: tazbid; b*: tazyid.
-Other MSS in b are cither not vocalized or ilegible.
+Other manuscripts in b are cither not vocalized or ilegible.
 The reading of Aa is most likely correct, the words immediately following taznid (sc. wa-garb4 i-watr li-z-zind) being intended to explain ít (A', 87a, line 9).
 More than once the author uses wa (‘and’) in the explanatory sense of ‘or’.

 1460.
 In A min madi" r-rish should follow kasarahu (A+, 87b, line 8) and al-ibhám min mawdi ! r-rish be deleted from the first line of the next folio (582). :

 7. al-'agd, or less probably, al-‘ugad ‘the phalanges’.

 1461 8.
-The MSS are divided between fag ‘nock and mufawwag meaning, presumably, ‘the point in the nock against which the string should be lodged’.
+The manuscripts are divided between fag ‘nock and mufawwag meaning, presumably, ‘the point in the nock against which the string should be lodged’.
 The latter permits an interpretation consistent with the facts of practical experience.

 9. aB.